-- Companies that have significantly and repeatedly transgressed one of the 10 United Nations Global Compact principles; - Companies being involved in one or more recent very severe controversies under the MSCI nomenclature (red flag); - Companies having controversial activities such as (but not limited to): - Controversial weapons (anti-personnel mines, cluster munitions, chemical, biological weapons, white phosphorus, depleted uranium weapons and nuclear weapons), in case of any involvement; - Gambling, adult entertainment, defense sector if more than 15% of their revenues; - Tobacco: exclusion of tobacco, tobacco-related products (e-cigarettes and next-generation tobacco/nicotine products) and supporting services (filters, smoking halls, etc) producing companies in case of any involvement, as well as supplier or distributor companies, if more than 15% of their turnover is linked to tobacco; - Palm oil: exclusion of palm oil producers and distributors from the first euro of turnover in this activity, with the exception of palm oil producers certified by the Roundtable Sustainable Palm Oil (RSPO) with a certification level of at least 70% and with a commitment to be at 100% before 2030; - o Thermal coal: exclusion of companies with the following characteristics: - More than 10% of turnover is linked to thermal coal mining, - Members of the energy sector and more than 30% of their electricity production comes from coal, - Who are thermal coal developers; - Exclusions related to oil & gaz: exclusion of oil & gas pure players when more than 90% of their turnover is generated from production or exploration; exclusion of companies whose turnover is for more than 10% linked to the exploration and production of unconventional oil & gas: tar sands, oil shale (rich deposits in kerogen), shale gas, shale oil, coal gas, coal bed methane as well as production in the onshore or offshore Arctic. - Companies evaluated as laggards, with the ratings CCC or B.
+- Companies having controversial activities such as (but not limited to): - Tobacco: exclusion of tobacco, tobacco-related products (e-cigarettes and nextgeneration tobacco/nicotine products) and supporting services (filters, smoking halls, etc) producing companies in case of any involvement, as well as supplier or distributor companies, if more than 15% of their turnover is linked to tobacco; - Palm oil: exclusion of palm oil producers and distributors from the first euro of turnover in this activity, with the exception of palm oil producers certified by the Roundtable Sustainable Palm Oil (RSPO) with a certification level of at least 70% and with a commitment to be at 100% before 2030; - Thermal coal: exclusion of companies with the following characteristics: - More than 10% of turnover is linked to thermal coal mining, - Members of the energy sector and more than 30% of their electricity production comes from coal, - Who are thermal coal developers; - Exclusions related to oil & gas: exclusion of oil & gas pure players when more than 90% of their turnover is generated from production or exploration; exclusion of companies whose turnover is for more than 10% linked to the exploration and production of unconventional oil & gas: tar sands, oil shale (rich deposits in kerogen), shale gas, shale oil, coal gas, coal bed methane as well as production in the onshore or offshore Arctic. - Companies evaluated as laggards, with the ratings CCC or B. - ii.
+ESG Integration policy